TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Concepts/Index.rst

       -  :guilabel:`Filelist` is for viewing and managing files including documents, images and videos.

-      -  Admin Tools are administrative modules for maintenance and performing upgrades.
+      -  :guilabel:`Admin Tools` are administrative modules for maintenance and performing upgrades.
 One module is the Extension manager for enabling/disabling third-party extensions.